Top engineers working on Facebook’s wallet jump ship to A16z’s crypto fund By Cointelegraph - Up News Info

 Andreessen Horowitz (A16z), a leading venture capital firm operating in the crypto sector, has nabbed two of the leading engineers working on Facebook’s digital currency project for its digital asset fund.

-According to an Oct.
-11 report from CNBC, Nassim Eddequiouaq and Riyaz Faizullabhoy have jumped ship from Facebook (NASDAQ:) to A16z after spending two years working on the social media giant’s Novi digital wallet (formerly Calibra).
+According to a Monday report from CNBC, Nassim Eddequiouaq and Riyaz Faizullabhoy have jumped ship from Facebook (NASDAQ:) to A16z after spending two years working on the social media giant’s Novi digital wallet (formerly Calibra).

 Continue Reading on Coin Telegraph